z124060/Assignment-4/README.md

 5. Save index.php file
 6. Upload your PHP files in your respective folder :Class6_Part3

+[!NOTE]
-You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part3/index.php
+> You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part3/index.php

 **Part 4**